joebew42/learning-javascript/scratch.md

 ## TODO FOR THE NEXT SESSION!

-- Extract a `Salary` object
-  - Add a Monthly Gross Salary field for the iteration 1
 - Add a National Insurance contribution field for the iteration 2
 - [?]
 How to compare two objects?
 Do we need to implements a `#equals` method?

 ## Problem description: Salary slip generator for UK companies.